Shuhua-Group/CHIP-mutation-calling-NGS-pipeline/README.md

 ## Output

-If the pipeline runs correctly, the results file will be written to `{download_dir}`, including:
+If the pipeline runs correctly, the results file will be written to `{download_dir}/output/`, including:

 * a filtered individual VCF (named as *.somatic.final.vcf.gz) containing all detected somatic variants after hard filtering by Mutect2 will be written to: `` {download_dir}/output/vcf/{sample} ``, with high confident somatic variants remained